logicalclocks/rondb/storage/ndb/rest-server/README.md

 docker network connect <cluster network> <development container id>
 ```

 To make sure that the unit tests will be run against the correct IPs, adjust them in [config.go](storage/ndb/rest-server/rest-api-server/internal/config/config.go).
-You will be required to reference the IP of the mgmd and the mysqld - you can however simply reference the container names of these services.
+You will be required to reference the IP of the mgmd and the MySQLd - you can however simply reference the container names of these services.
+Check the rondb-docker repository for the MySQL user and password to use.

 Lastly, RonDB must be built entirely for your unit tests to run.
 This is because we rely on the ndb api client library, which is a dynamic C library.
 Thus, run your build command with CMake next.
 It is however important that CMake receieves the `-DWITH_RDRS=1` parameter.